matthewsouther/osoberry/src/apply.md

 #### Kids who are successful at Osoberry School are:

-* Curious and excited to learn
+- Curious and excited to learn
-* Respectful and responsible
+- Respectful and responsible
-* Want to be part of a strong community
+- Want to be part of a strong community
-* Enjoy spending time outside in all weather
+- Enjoy spending time outside in all weather
-* Open to feedback and pushing through challenges
+- Open to feedback and pushing through challenges

 ### Tuition

 We do not currently have financial aid available.
 There is a 10% sibling discount.

-* **5 days per week:** $1,400/month for 11 months; includes all supplies and aftercare (8:30am-5pm)
+- **5 days per week:** $1,400/month for 11 months; includes all supplies and aftercare (8:30am-5pm)
-* **Forest Fridays only:** $250/month for 11 months; hours run 8:30-5pm and includes aftercare on site
+- **Forest Fridays only:** $250/month for 11 months; hours run 8:30-5pm and includes aftercare on site

 ## Inquire now!

 {% include "components/contactForm.html" %}

- *Osoberry School admits students of any sexual orientation, race, color, national and ethnic origin, to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, or national and ethnic origin in the administration of its educational policies, admissions policies, financial aid programs, and other school-administered programs.*